Combinatorics of faithfully balanced modules: On partial orders

-The virtual cohook $(i,i-1)$ of $M$ is non-empty and it has three possible shapes accordingly to the following two conditions: $S[i-1]$ is or is not a submodule of $M$ and $S[i]$ is or is not a quotient of $M$.
-Let us denote by $u$ the number of virtual cohooks $(i,i-1)$ for which $S[i-1]$ is a submodule of $M$ and $S[i]$ is a quotient of $M$.
-The inclusion-exclusion principle gives $0=(n-1)-(t-1)-(s-1)+u$.
-If $u\neq 0$, then by the construction of $G'$ we know that there exists some $i$ such that $\cohook(i,i-1)$ contains an indecomposable summand of $C$ and an indecomposable summand of $G$.
+Now we show that $|L|=n$, so $L\in\fb(n)$.
+The virtual cohook $(i,i-1)$ of $L$ is non-empty and it has three possible shapes accordingly to the following two conditions: $S[i-1]$ is or is not a submodule of $L$ and $S[i]$ is or is not a quotient of $L$.
+Let us denote by $u$ the number of virtual cohooks $(i,i-1)$ for which $S[i-1]$ is a submodule of $L$ and $S[i]$ is a quotient of $L$.
+Applying the inclusion-exclusion principle to virtual cohooks yields $0=(n-1)-(t-1)-(s-1)+u$.
+If $u\neq 0$, then by the construction of $H$ we know that there exists some $i$ such that $\cohook(i,i-1)$ contains an indecomposable summand of $C$ and an indecomposable summand of $G$.
 But this contradicts the fact that $M,N\in \fb(n)$.
 Hence we have $u=0$ and $|L|=t+(s-1)=n$, as desired.